Auckland mall siege: Man arrested after holding pregnant woman hostage with knife at Manukau Westfield

-A major Auckland shopping mall was evacuated as a man held a pregnant woman hostage, with a knife at her throat.
+A major Auckland shopping mall was evacuated this morning as a man held a knife to a pregnant woman's throat for about 90 minutes.

+The woman was visiting from Christchurch with her daughter, believed to be about 12 years old, who was stuck outside only to watch on as the incident unfolded at Manukau Westfield.

-Police successfully defused the situation, with the arrest of the man about 10am, an hour and a half after the incident unfolded.
+Police successfully defused the situation, with the arrest of the man about 10am.

-The man, wearing a baseball cap, held the knife to the woman - who witnesses say is pregnant - near Burger King inside the food court at Manukau Westfield.
+A photo by a witness shows the man, dressed in a red hoodie and baseball cap, holding a knife to the woman near Burger King inside the food court.

-Silvermoon store manager Aarika Parmar described the terrifying scene that unfolded about 8.30am on Friday morning.
+A manager at one of the mall's stores described the terrifying scene that unfolded about 8.30am.

-The man ran towards the end of the food court and grabbed the woman by the neck, holding the knife against her, she said.
+She saw the man ran towards the end of the food court and grab the woman by the neck, holding the knife against her.

-A security guard ran towards Parmar and said: "You need to move, you need to get out."
+A security guard ran towards her and said: "You need to move, you need to get out."

-"He's got a knife.
-He's got a knife that's all she (a security guard) said."
+She said another woman was yelling "He's got a knife, he's got a knife".

 People were frozen as they watched on in fear, she said.